Kai-i-Tam/-Closed-Loop-Photovoltaic-SEPIC-Power-Supply-and-Battery-Charger/README.md

   ___

   ## Pros
   Get the vertical design experience of Solar Power Converter.
+  Have the experience of digitalize the Compensator.
+  Actual hands-on work making a custom Inductors and Transformers.
   One of the greatest adventage of this lab is scalable, we can later using this as template to build a larger Solar Power Chargers.

   ## Cons